-E10 system if required.
-Th nels must be designed and constructed so as to allow for future modification of the ventila n if required.
-The Proponent must submit a report to the Secretary demonstrating how this owed for prior to finalising detailed design.
-Applicable Applicable Not Applicable Not Applicable E11 The tunnel ventilation C. The tunnel ventilation outlets must be constructed at the locations specified in Appendices A, B and C. Applicable Applicable Not Applicable Not Applicable E12 The ventilation outlets s must be constructed to tip heights within the following ra nges: Applicable Applicable Not Applicable Not Applicable City West Link, Outlet Reference H - Western Harbour Tunnel I - M4-M5 Link/Iron Cove Link Outlet Elevation (m AHD) 39.2 - 42.2 40 - 43 Campbell Road, St Peters (K - M4-M5 Link) J - M4-M5 Link/ Iron Cove Link SPI-5 SPI-6 SPI-7 SPI-8 L - Iron Cove Link E13 Protocol (Protocol) mu and endorsed by a su Protocol must demons Traffic Incident Response and Traffust be prepared in consultation with itably qualified and experienced inconstrate that the ventilation and trafficulations of this approval are met. the TMC.
-The Protoc dependent ventilation s ol must be reviewed specialist.
-The Applicable Applicable Not Applicable Not Applicable E14 The Tunnel Ventilation n, Traffic Incident Response and Tr a commissioning procedure that is • • Applicable Applicable Not Applicable Not Applicable E15 Protocol must be subr n, Traffic Incident Response and Tr mitted to the Secretary for informati eration of a tunnel (whether in full o on no later than one (Applicable Applicable Not Applicable Not Applicable
+E10 All tunnels must be designed and constructed so as to allow for future modification of the ventilation system if required.
+The Proponent must submit a report to the Secretary demonstrating how this will be allowed for prior to finalising detailed design.
+Applicable Applicable Not Applicable Not Applicable E11 The tunnel ventilation C. outlets must be constructed at the locations specified in A Appendices A, B and Applicable Applicable Not Applicable Not Applicable E12 The ventilation outlets must be constructed to tip heights within the following ra nges: Applicable Applicable Not Applicable Not Applicable City West Link, Rozelle Campbell Road, St Peters (K - M4-M5 Link) Victoria Road, Rozelle Outlet Reference H - Western Harbour Tunnel I - M4-M5 Link/Iron Cove Link J - M4-M5 Link/ Iron Cove Link SPI-5 SPI-6 SPI-7 SPI-8 L - Iron Cove Link Outlet Elevation (m AHD) 39.2 - 42.2 40 - 43 39.5 - 42.5 32.9 - 35.9 32.9 - 35.9 32.8 - 35.8 32.6 - 35.6 43.2 - 46.2 E13 A Tunnel Ventilation, Traffic Incident Response and Traffic Management Systems Integration Protocol (Protocol) must be prepared in consultation with the TMC.
+The Protocol must be reviewed and endorsed by a suitably qualified and experienced independent ventilation specialist.
+The Protocol must demonstrate that the ventilation and traffic management systems would operate together to ensure conditions of this approval are met.
+Applicable Applicable Not Applicable Not Applicable E14 The Tunnel Ventilation, Traffic Incident Response and Traffic Management Systems Integration Protocol must include a commissioning procedure that is to be carried out before a tunnel (or any part of it) is opened to traffic.
+Applicable Applicable Not Applicable Not Applicable E15 Protocol must be subr n, Traffic Incident Response and Tr mitted to the Secretary for informati eration of a tunnel (whether in full c on no later than one (1 Applicable Applicable Not Applicable Not Applicable